timan-z/SpringQueuePro/README.md

 - One focused on *explicit control and correctness*
 - The other on *cloud-managed scalability and operational tradeoffs*

 **NOTE**: I was crazy enough to think that I could get both SpringQueuePro and CloudQueue finished within a month.
-I do have prior experience from university working with AWS, primarily under the context of using Boto3 — AWS' Python SDK — to manipulate buckets and provision system resources based on `.config` files, so perhaps I was naive.
+I do have prior experience from university working with AWS, primarily under the context of using Boto3 — AWS' Python SDK — to manipulate buckets and provision system resources based on `.config` files, so perhaps I got a little naive.
 In the upcoming months I plan on achieving the AWS Solutions Architect and Cloud Practitioner certifications.
-Perhaps I'll build CloudQueue in parallel as I prepare for those exams.
+Maybe I'll build CloudQueue in parallel as I prepare for those exams.